Bassel Shehadeh: Early life

-Shehadeh was born in Damascus on January 31, 1984, to a family of intellectuals.
+Shehadeh was born in Damascus on January 31, 1984, to a family of intellectuals of Christian faith.
 His mother was an engineer and his father was a professor of mechanical engineering at the University of Damascus.
 He had one brother, Alaa, and one sister, Maria, the former being a medical student at Damascus University, while the latter works for a news channel in Dubai.

 Education

 After graduating high school, Shehadeh enrolled at the school of Information Technology at the University of Damascus in 2001.
 He graduated with a degree in Information Technology in 2006, majoring in Artificial Intelligence.
 Shehadeh then took a break from his field to study Archaeology and work with the United Nations at one of their offices in Damascus.

 Interest in film production and travel to USA

 Shehadeh developed a passion for filming, photography, and music.
 He managed to produce several short movies including: